A juvenile Praying Mantis jumping between two leaves. Photo taken in Costa Rica with high-speed flash photography.

 Stingless Honeybees at the entrance to their next

-This group of social bees has more than 500 species world wide.
+There are more than 500 species of stingless bees world wide.
 They often nest in holes in trees, but this one was in a concrete wall.
 I did not need to use my light beam triggering system for this photo, because the entrance to the nest is busier than any airport with bees coming and going.